open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 are needed.

-To test your edits to the `deps.json` file, add a reference to the required version of the OpenTelemetry package to the [samples/CoreAppOldReference](./../samples/CoreAppOldReference/) sample and rebuild the application.
-Save the generated `deps.json` file, remove the package reference, and rebuild the sample app.
+To test your edits to the `deps.json` file, add a reference to the required version of the OpenTelemetry package to the [examples/CoreAppOldReference](./../examples/CoreAppOldReference/) example and rebuild the application.
+Save the generated `deps.json` file, remove the package reference, and rebuild the example app.
 Compare the files to explore the changes.

 ## No proper relationship between spans